Table of Contents

 - Ligases

-- Join two molecules together.
+- Join two molecules using energy from ATP.

 Co-factors